 The contact patch is the part of the tire that touches the ground.
 Despite being small, it’s crucial for how well your vehicle grips the road and handles.

 A bigger contact patch means better grip because more rubber is in contact with the road.
-However, it can also make handling harder because of increased resistance.
+However, increased resistance can also make handling harder.

 The best size for a contact patch depends on what you need and prefer as a driver, balancing grip and ease of handling.

-Knowing how the contact patch works helps you choose the right tires and keep them in good shape, ensuring your vehicle is safe and runs well.
+Knowing how the contact patch works helps you choose the right tyres and keep them in good shape, ensuring your vehicle is safe and runs well.

 Influencing Factors